 Recent structural reforms at the UN, as well as the growing complexity of international conflict and peace operations have increased the needs for CPPF’s work.
 CPPF helps bridge the gap between evidence-based research and UN policymaking.
 It gives UN decision-makers rapid access to leading scholars, experts, and practitioners outside the UN system through a range of formats, such as off-the-record meetings, informal briefings, and commissioned research.
 CPPF also uses its honest-broker convening function to increase coherence across UN programs and divisions by promoting understanding around shared analysis and ensuring that all relevant stakeholders across the system are represented.

 CPPF is uniquely positioned to serve as a knowledge broker among senior UN decision-makers, researchers, and field experts.
 It combines first-hand experience with UN policy and operational planning with a vast network of global experts who complement the expertise of CPPF staff.
+Called upon when policy processes require an injection of external, contextual, and in-depth expertise, CPPF has a tested methodology for translating academic research into knowledge that can be directly applied to ongoing policy processes.
 Its ability to act nimbly, discretely, and efficiently makes CPPF a valuable resource both to UN leaders and donors.
-In the almost two decades since its founding, CPPF has become a trusted partner of senior UN officials across the system.
+In the almost two decades since its founding, CPPF has worked with more than 69 UN agencies, departments, and missions, and has become a trusted partner of senior UN officials across the system.

 CPPF’S SUPPORT FOR UN WORK